-2. Interaction with the local community ZEON Takaoka Group Summer Festival
+2. Interaction with the local community

+ZEON Takaoka Group Summer Festival

-The annual ZEON Takaoka Group Summer Festival was held on August 10, 2012.
+The annual ZEON Takaoka Group Summer Festival was held on August 2, 2013.
 Employees, along with their family members and local residents, were invited, bringing the total number of participants to over 500.
-All enjoyed local delicacies including Takaoka-style croquettes from Marucho butchery and Takaoka-style Totomaru okonomiyaki, which has quietly been gaining popularity.
+All enjoyed local delicacies including Takaoka-style Totomaru okonomiyaki, which has quietly been gaining popularity, and a curry using bitter melon grown at the Takaoka Plant.
 Attendees also enjoyed entertainment including a performance by a Hawaiian band comprised of employees, and a massive quiz event.